zalmoxes-laran/EM-blender-tools/README.md

     - Populate to manage alternative temporal sequences.
   - [ ] **Task**: Implement functionality to read and populate these lists.

-- [ ] **Develop a Filtering System**
-  - Create a system to filter nodes, allowing users to visualize only a subset of stratigraphic units.
-  - Improves usability when dealing with complex graphs.

 - [ ] **Integrate IDs from Extended Matrix Canvas Tags**
   - Implement a system to append the ID from the canvas tags as a suffix to stratigraphic unit names.
   - **Objective**: Ensure unique naming of units to allow importing stratigraphies from different graphs into the same scene.

 - [ ] **Enhance Node Management**
-  - Improve handling of newly added nodes such as authors, licenses, time branches, and activities.
+  - Improve handling of newly added nodes such as authors, licenses.
   - **Task**: Develop features to manage these nodes effectively within emtools.

 - [ ] **Modify Code for Visual Rules in Stratigraphic Nodes**